-Schuster et al. [2006] show that for a monomodal distribution of coarse particles, α is negative for effective radius greater than 1μ m.
-Typically for coarse mode dust the effective radius is about 2μ m [Dubovik et al., 2002; Osborne et al., 2008].
+[20] Schuster et al. [2006] show that for a monomodal distribution of coarse particles, α is negative for effective radius greater than 1 μ m.
+Typically, for coarse-mode dust the effective radius is about 2 μ m [Dubovik et al., 2002;

+Osborne et al., 2008].
 Based on these various observations we impose as our first dust criterion that $\alpha < 0$.

-Although M-DB2 products are retrieved only over bright surfaces in the visible (to not mistake with brightness in the deep blue which is always small), thereby excluding oceans, there may be scenes in coastal regions where sea salt concentrations are high.
-Because sea-salt has a significant amount of coarse mode particles, low α values could result.
+[21] Although M-DB2 products are retrieved only over bright surfaces in the visible (to not be mistaken with brightness in the deep blue, which is always small), thereby excluding oceans, there may be scenes in coastal regions where sea salt concentrations are high.
+Because sea salt has a significant amount of coarse-mode particles, low α values could result.
 To avoid this situation, we require that the single scattering albedo ω at 412 nm is less than 0.95.
-For scattering aerosols such as sea-salt ω is near 1.
+For scattering aerosols such as sea salt ω is near 1.
 This second criterion efficiently eliminates sea salt-dominated scenes.
-We should note that some dust sources contain a large percentage of salt, for example the Aral Sea [Rudich et al., 2002].
+We should note that some dust sources contain a large percentage of salt, for example, the Aral Sea [Rudich et al., 2002].
 Internal mixing of dust and salt will affect the optical characteristics of pure dust, but it is not clear how it could affect our results.
-The mixture will still absorb short wave radiation, although more weakly.
+The mixture will still absorb shortwave radiation, although more weakly.
 In the following sections, we will show that our scheme successfully detects dust near salty sources such as the Aral Sea, Owens Lake, and Great Salt Lake, among others.

-Another specific optical property of dust is the sharp increase of absorption from red to deep blue.
+[22] Another specific optical property of dust is the sharp increase of absorption from red to deep blue.
 This translates into a positive spectral variation of ω with wavelength.
-Internal mixing with non-absorbing sea salt should theoretically not change the sign of dust spectral variation of absorption.
-This is also true for non-absorbing sulfate aerosols.
+Internal mixing with nonabsorbing sea salt should theoretically not change the sign of dust spectral variation of absorption.
+This is also true for nonabsorbing sulfate aerosols.
 The third criterion requires a positive difference of ω between 412 and 670 nm ($\omega{670} - \omega{412} > 0$).
-Using these three criteria based on the physical and optical properties of aerosol, we extract the global distribution of daily DOD from the retrieved AOD over the period January 1st 2003 to December 31st 2009.
+Using these three criteria based on the physical and optical properties of aerosol, we extract the global distribution of daily DOD from the retrieved AOD over the period 1 January 2003 to 31 December 2009.

 4.1.
-Comparison with AERONET
+Comparison With AERONET

-To evaluate our screening method using M-DB2 products, we apply it to the direct measurements of AOD made in the Aerosol Robotic Network (AERONET) sunphotometer network.
-AERONET is a federated worldwide network of sunphotometers that are monitored and maintained at the NASA Goddard Space Flight Center [Holben et al., 1998].
-We use aerosol optical depth and the Angstrom exponent (440-670 nm) Level 2 data, which are cloud screened and quality assured; these are available at http://aeronet.gsfc.nasa.gov.
+[23] To evaluate our screening method using M-DB2 products, we apply it to the direct measurements of AOD made in the AERONET Sun photometer network.
+AERO-NET is a federated worldwide network of Sun photometers that are monitored and maintained at NASA Goddard Space Flight Center [Holben et al., 1998].
+We use aerosol optical depth and the Angstrom exponent (440-670 nm) level 2 data, which are cloud screened and quality assured; these are available at http://aeronet.gsfc.nasa.gov.
 From all measurements collected between 2003 and 2009 and from all sites, we extract AERONET data between 12:00 PM and 3:00 PM local time.
-This provides a three hour window centered at 1:30 PM, the local passing time of the MODIS instrument on Aqua.
-We only use M-DB2 data within a 30 km window centered on the AERONET site.
+This provides a 3 h window centered at 1:30 PM, the local passing time of the MODIS instrument on Aqua.
+We only use M-DB2data within a 30 km window centered on the AERONET site.
 The spectral values of single scattering albedo are also retrieved by inversion of almucantar measurements [Dubovik and King, 2000].
-The almucantar measurements are performed by keeping the same solar zenith angle while varying the azimuthal angle of the sunphotometer over 360°.
-However, the Level 2 quality assured inversion products are computed only for AOD greater than 0.4.
+The almucantar measurements are performed by keeping the same solar zenith angle while varying the azimuthal angle of the Sun photometer over 360°.
+However, the level 2 quality assured inversion products are computed only for AOD greater than 0.4.
 This condition would severely limit the number of collocated measurements.
 Therefore, the only dust criterion that we require of the AERONET data is that $\alpha < 0$.